Ghini/ghini.tour-audiowand_version/README.rst

   own text description, in as many languages as you think appropriate,
 * apart from the openstreetmap edits, send the data to me, so I can include it in our data repository.
+* some financial support would be welcome: hosting your data costs me money.

 Garden visitors only need to:

-* install ghini.tour from google play,
+* install the free and ads-free ghini.tour from google play,
 * start ghini.tour,
 * select and download the garden among the available tours,

-Although all through the documentation we talk about gardens and botany, the guides you can produce with ghini.tour are not at all limited to botanic gardens.
+Although we talk about gardens and botany, the guides you can use with ghini.tour are not at all limited to botanic gardens.

 keeping track of tours
 ----------------------------